spanners/udacity/cs253/lecture_notes/unit5-xml_json_apis.markdown

 ## Thift (facebook)
 Again, compares to JSON

-# Just use JSON/XML Come on.
+# But just use JSON/XML
+Come on.
 They're common.
+It makes everyone's lives easier.